MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/conversation-ai-quick-start.md

 > [!div class="nextstepaction"]
 >
-> * [Build with Teams AI library](how-conversation-ai-get-started.md) to learn how to use Teams AI library to create an AI-powered bot.
+> [Build with Teams AI library](how-conversation-ai-get-started.md) <br> to learn how to use Teams AI library to create an AI-powered bot.
+>
 > [!div class="nextstepaction"]
+>
-> * [Build a custom engine agent](../../../Teams-AI-library-tutorial.yml) for a step-by-step guide on building a custom engine agent using Teams Toolkit.
+> [Build a custom engine agent](../../../Teams-AI-library-tutorial.yml) <br> for a step-by-step guide on building a custom engine agent using Teams Toolkit.